JakeRoggenbuck/importlint/README.md

 - [] Check for unused imports
 - [] Check for no imports for used module
 - [] Consolidate multiple similar imports into one line

+### Package for pypi
+- Make a setup.py
+- Publish package!